israpps/israpps.github.io/_posts/2024-2-22-ps2-namco-arcade-compat-guide.md

 ## Game display
 ----
-if your homebrew will be capable of running arcade games, make sure that your application also executes the `ACJVLOAD.IRX` module to init the display (pst: archive.org has one)
+if your homebrew will need video output, you must use `ACJVLOAD.IRX` module to init the display

 ## Memory Card access
 ----